learningequality/kolibri-docs/docs/install/_osx.rst

 	  chmod +x kolibri-installer-filename.pex
 	  ./kolibri-installer-filename.pex start

 #.
-Once the command finishes, open the default browser at http://127.0.0.1:8080 and proceed with the :ref:`setup_initial` of your facility.
+When the command finishes, open the default browser at http://127.0.0.1:8080 and proceed with the :ref:`setup_initial` of your facility.

 Uninstall